Chapter 4 Understanding pVACtools outputs

 • --expn-val: Gene and Transcript expression cutoff.
 Only sites above this cutoff will be considered (default: 1.0).

 For pVACfuse, this filter evaluates a fusion variant’s fusion read support and fusion transcript expression.
 Arriba natively outputs a number of read metrics.
 These are the number of supporting split fragments with an anchor in gene1 or gene2, respectively, as well as the number of pairs (fragments) of discordant mates supporting the fusion (a.k.a. spanning reads or bridge reads).
 The sum of these three values is reported as Read Support in pVACfuse.
-The fusion transcript expression is parsed from the --starfusion-file, when provided.
+For AGFusion, the read support is parsed from the --starfusion-file as the sum of the JunctionReadCount and SpanningFragCount.
+For both types of input, the fusion transcript expression is parsed from the --starfusion-file, when provided.
 This is reported as FFPM (fusion fragments per million total reads).

 The following thresholds are applied in pVACfuse by this filter: